5c0r/live-then-learn/Thoughts/SHARING_KNOWLEDGE.md

-"Good knowledge should be understandable, shareable, consumable" - Me
+"Good knowledge should be understandable, consumable, then share-able." - Me

+## The story

+## The tools I used and the results